denistsyplakov/k8s-proto-config/README.md

 # About

-This is a prototype that demonstrates best practices of Spring boot application application configuration in Docker and Kubernetes environments.
+This is a prototype that demonstrates best practices of Spring boot application configuration in Docker and Kubernetes environments.

 Main idea of this prototype is to have unified way to inject a configuration into an application in all 3